The word annuity in and of itself is an enigma.

 - The reason for the annuity and what is the actual benefit desired.

-Variable Annuity: If you are considering an annuity issued as a security, a prospectus will be supplied by the salesperson.
-In the prospectus is all important issues of the annuity.
-This includes charges, expenses, time surrender periods, and investment options.
+Variable Annuity: If you consider an annuity issued as a security, the salesperson will supply a prospectus.
+In the prospectus are all of the important issues of the annuity.
+The prospectus includes charges, expenses, time surrender periods, and investment options.

-- What is the contractual time period of the variable annuity (in years)?
+- What is the contractual period of the variable annuity (in years)?

-- Does the variable annuity contain any additional riders and if so what are the fees?
+- Does the variable annuity contain additional riders, and if so, what are the fees?

-- Does the variable annuity allow for investment in a fixed interest rate and if so what the interest rates are?
+- Does the variable annuity allow for investment in a fixed interest rate, and if so, what are the interest rates?

-- Can the variable annuity be used as a pension income and if so are there charges for setting the pension up?
+- Can the variable annuity be used as a pension income, and are there charges for setting the pension up?

-Investigating buying an annuity can be like buying a car –it can be bewildering.
-Consider all aspects of the annuity and fully understand the benefits and limitations offered.
-Remember, not all annuities are for everyone; make sure your choice reflects your goals and take your time in deciding.
+Shopping for annuities can be like buying a car –it can be intimidating.
+Consider all aspects of the annuity and fully understand the benefits and limitations.
+Remember, not all annuities are for everyone; make sure your choice reflects your goals, and take your time deciding.
 A solid advisor will be able to guide you through your options.